 To continue forward, look for the path behind Pavilion 2.

 But before moving on, take a look at the views along the way.
 To the west, you can see the oil drums along the island’s southwestern coast, which is part of Tsing Yi West.
-And to the east, you can see more buildings of Tsing Yi Town and the mountain range of Tai Mo Shan at the back.
+And to the east, you can see more buildings of Tsing Yi Town and Tai Mo Shan, the highest peak in HK.

 Take the path on the right to Pavilion 1